 There are many factors involved in becoming a good point guard.
 In addition to basic point guard skill fundamentals, there are factors such as how the coach wants to use his/her point guard, the style of play, the abilities and talents of the teammates surrounding the point guard, and the skills, temperament, experience and leadership qualities of the point guard him/herself.

-The point guard is often thought of an extension of the coach on the floor, or the "quarterback", or floor general.
-So the point guard must have a close working relationship with the coaches and be very "coachable".
+The point guard is often thought of an extension of the coach on the floor, the "quarterback", or floor general.
+The point guard must have a good working relationship with the coach and be "coachable".
 He/she should know exactly what the coach expects of him/her, and what team strategies to use at a given time.
 The point guard must know his role on the team, whether he is expected to be a John Stockton type assist man, or a scorer like Allen Iverson.

 Keep your passing accurate and as simple as possible.
 Don't attempt some "fancy" pass when a simple chest or bounce pass will do the job.
 Keep your passes crisp with some zip, but not so hard that your teammates cannot catch the ball.

 Distribute the ball from side to side using both sides of the court.
 There will be a natural tendency for a right-handed player to favor the right side of the court, but you must use the entire floor to overshift the defense and involve all your teammates.

 Pass the ball into the high post (especially if you have a skilled high post player).
 A lot of good things can happen when the ball gets into the high post.
 Passing into the low post is usually easier from the wing position, but you can occasionally catch the defense sleeping.

 To be a consistent winning team, you must be able to get the ball inside for those low post shots and lay-ups.
 You want to get to the free-throw line and get the opponent in foul trouble.
 Don't just rely on firing up three-pointers.